coderarjob/signal.echo/tools/DacValues/docs/wave_gen.md

 1. Number of sample points: `sample_count`
 2. Number of cycles per envelop eye: $n = BASE\_FREQ * freq\_scale$.
 Where `BASE_FREQ` is any constant,
    currently its `50`.
 3. Number of sample points per cycle: $S = sample\_count/n$.
-This many samples make up each cycle of the carrier wave.
-Larger `S` makes a smoother wave which less prominent steps.
-This however cannot be larger than $2^{DAC\_BITS} - 1$.
-We use 6 bit DAC so `DAC_BITS` is 6 in our case.
+This many samples points will make up each cycle of the carrier wave.
+Larger `S` makes up for a smoother wave with less prominent steps.
+Note that this has nothing to do the DAC width.
+Its the number of sample points not the max value of it.

 In order to control both the carrier frequency and the signal frequency a relation need to be made between them and the number of sample points.